carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 Once we have chosen an adequate type of methodology for our study, it is important to take extensive notes on the origin of our samples and how we treated them.
-These notes are the Metadata, or data about our data, and it is crucial to understand and interpret the results that we are going to obtain later on our metagenomic analysis.
-Most of the time, the differences that we observe when comparing metagenomes can be correlated to the Metadata, which is why we must include a whole section of our experimental design to the Metadata that we expect to collect and record carefully.
+These notes are the **metadata**, or data about our data, and it is crucial to understand and interpret the results that we are going to obtain later on our metagenomic analysis.
+Most of the time, the differences that we observe when comparing metagenomes can be correlated to the metadata, which is why we must include a whole section of our experimental design to the metadata that we expect to collect and record carefully.

 > ## Amplicon or Shotgun?
 >